 www.JesusMAGA.com

-JESUS MAKE AMERICA GREAT AGAIN!
+JESUS MAKE ALL GREAT AGAIN!

 USA Patriot Act of 2001